Clock House railway station

-The station, which was opened by the South Eastern Railway in 1890, is named after the nearby residence of the Cator Family, demolished in 1896.
+The station, which was opened by the South Eastern Railway in 1890, is named after the nearby residence of the Cator Family which was demolished in 1896.
 Clock House retains its original street level booking hall and the remnants of its platform canopies and was formerly known for its tendency to flood whenever overwhelmed by the Chaffinch brook.
 The station name can be spelt either Clock House or Clockhouse.
 For example, the previous station signage used the latter (historically inaccurate) form, whilst the published timetables use the former version.
-The new Southeastern re-branded station signage and livery has since corrected this inaccuracy.
+The new Southeastern rebranded station signage and livery has since corrected this inaccuracy.

 History

 Early years (1857-1922)

 The Mid-Kent line was built by the Mid-Kent and North Kent Junction Railway (MK&NKJR) and was opened on 1 January 1857 as far as Beckenham Junction.
-From opening the line was worked by the South Eastern Railway (SER).
+From opening, the line was worked by the South Eastern Railway (SER).

-Seven years later the MK&NKJR built an extension from a new junction station at New Beckenham to Croydon (Addiscombe Road) with an intermediate station at Elmers End, which again was operated by the SER.
+Seven years later, the MK&NKJR built an extension from a new junction station at New Beckenham to Croydon (Addiscombe Road) with an intermediate station at Elmers End, which again was operated by the SER.

-House building commenced in the area in 1885 and Clock House station was opened on 1 May 1890 and was named after a nearby mansion.
+House building commenced in the area in 1885 and Clock House station was opened on 1 May 1890.
 The station was equipped with a goods yard on the down side from opening.
 The 18-lever signal box was located on the up side at the south end of the station.

 The Elmers End – Hayes section was built by the West Wickham & Hayes Railway, but was sold to the South Eastern Railway on opening day, 29 May 1882.

-In 1898 the South Eastern Railway and its bitter rivals the London Chatham and Dover Railway agreed to work as one railway company under the name of the South Eastern and Chatham Railway and Clock House became an SECR station.
+In 1898, the South Eastern Railway and its bitter rivals the London Chatham and Dover Railway agreed to work as one railway company under the name of the South Eastern and Chatham Railway and Clock House became an SECR station.

 Southern Railway (1923-1947)

 Following the Railways Act 1921 (also known as the Grouping Act), Clock House became a Southern Railway station on 1 January 1923.

-The Mid-Kent line was electrified with the (750 V DC third rail) system and electric services commenced on 28 February 1926.
-Early electric services were worked by early Southern Railway 3-car Electric Multiple Unit trains often built from old SECR carriages.
-In connection with the electrification the track bed in the Clock House area was raised in an effort to reduce flooding.
+The Mid-Kent line was electrified with the (750 V DC third rail) system and electric services commenced on 28 February 1926; these were worked by early Southern Railway three-car multiple units, often built from old SECR carriages.
+In connection with the electrification, the track bed in the Clock House area was raised in an effort to reduce flooding.
 Electrification led to further house building between Clock House and Elmers End.